hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 	$ curl -X DELETE \
 	  -H "X-Auth-Token: {Auth_Token}" \
 	  https://region-a.geo-1.monitoring.hpcloudsvc.com/v1.0/notification-methods/eabe9e32-6ce0-4a36-9750-df415606b44c#### 4.4.5 Alarm ### {#ServiceDetailsAlarm}
-The alarm resource identifies a particular metric scoped by namespace, type and dimensions, which should trigger a set of actions when the value of the metric exceeds a threshold.
+The alarm resource identifies a particular metric scoped by namespace, metric type, and dimensions, which should trigger a set of actions when the value of the metric exceeds a threshold.

 **State Lifecycle**